 If that doesn’t work try /sitemap.xml

-The actual URL depends on the plugins, themes, and blogging platform.
+The actual URL depends on the plugins, blog themes, and blogging platform.
 The first URL mentioned above is for WordPress websites running the Yoast SEO plugin.
 WordPress runs nearly 30% of the internet’s websites and Yoast is the most popular plugin.
-So you’ve a good chance of hitting the target with that.
+You have a good chance of hitting the target with that.
 The full URL might be https://paleogrubs.com/sitemap_index.xml

 This brings up a list of sitemaps on the site (posts, pages, authors)

 Look for the Category Sitemap in the list and click on it.
 Voila!
-Now you have a list of blog post categories to examine and add to your list.
+Now you have a list of categories to examine and add to your list.

 You will need a keyword tool of these if you’re serious about blogging.
-Keysearch is the most versatile and has some nice exporting features.
-SE Ranking is another favourite which offers an SEO and Paid Ads keywords tool.
-SE Ranking also offers keyword/rank tracking and competitor analysis tools (for checking what keywords your competition ranks for – a great way to get ideas) as part of all packages so it’s worth checking out.
+Keysearch is the most versatile tool and has some nice exporting features.
+SE Ranking has a decent keyword tool for organic and paid ad keywords.
+SE Ranking also offers keyword SERP tracking and competitor analysis tools (for checking what keywords your competition ranks for – a great way to get ideas) as part of all packages so it’s worth checking out.

 The term I’ve chosen is “how to paleo”